 During JJAMM Week, the students at Mount Carmel College generate a sense of participation and fulfilment as every class contributes to JJAMM Week events and fundraisers, which in turn creates a sense of community and accomplishment.

-Retreats & Pilgrimages are an opportunity for students to have time away from school and reflect on their lives, their relationships with their family and friends, the world around them, and their relationship with God.
-Each Retreat and Pilgrimage has a different focus and all are held at venues away from the College.
+Reflection Days are an opportunity for students to have time away from school and reflect on their lives, their relationships with their family and friends, the world around them, and their relationship with God.
+Each Reflection Day has a different focus.

-For many students their Retreat or Pilgrimage is a powerful experience that impacts on them at the time and continues to stay with them throughout the year.
+For many students their Reflection Day is a powerful experience that impacts on them at the time and continues to stay with them throughout the year.
 They are a great opportunity for students to take stock of where they have come from and where they’re heading in the future.

-Mount Carmel College has a very active student Social Justice Group (called The Mary MacKillop Team) comprising of students from Years 8-12 who meet regularly to discuss and plan various campaigns and awareness-raising about existing social justice issues and making a difference in the lives of others.
+Mount Carmel College Secondary Campus has a very active student Social Justice Group (called The Mary MacKillop Team) comprising of students from Years 7-12 who meet regularly to discuss and plan various campaigns and awareness-raising about existing social justice issues and making a difference in the lives of others.

 The Social Justice Group has been involved with the:

-At Mount Carmel College we encourage every class to strive to raise the most amount of money for Project Compassion throughout Lent.
-This huge fundraising effort benefits Caritas Australia, an international organisation charity that helps local and overseas communities in supporting themselves in long term sustainable ways.
-This includes the building of wells in drought ridden countries, art projects for Indigenous communities, and providing support for individuals and families affected by HIV and Aids in different parts of Africa.
+At Mount Carmel College we encourage students to raise money for Project Compassion throughout Lent.
+This fundraising effort benefits Caritas Australia, an international organisation charity that helps local and overseas communities in supporting themselves in long term sustainable ways.
+This includes the building of wells in drought ridden countries and projects for Indigenous communities.

-A wide variety of fundraising events and activities are held by students at Mount Carmel as part of Project Compassion.
-Within Religious Education classes, as part of their RE program, focus is spent on where the money raised during Project Compassion goes, the many issues that people in different parts of the world face which lead to poverty and injustice, and how our efforts are linked to the Gospels and the work of Saint Mary of the Cross MacKillop.
+A wide variety of fundraising events and activities are held by students at Mount Carmel College as part of Project Compassion.
+Within Religious Education classes, focus is spent on where the money raised during Project Compassion goes, the many issues that people in different parts of the world face which lead to poverty and injustice, and how our efforts are linked to the Gospels and the work of Saint Mary of the Cross MacKillop.